 3. Don't feel the need to splash out

 If you're just getting started with strength training, you'll find that you won't need big weight equipment systems or a hefty gym membership to get a good workout.
-Bodyweight workouts can be a great place to start, and are completely free!
+Bodyweight workouts can be a great place to start, and are completely free.
+You'll be surprised at how hard you'll work just using the weight f your own body.

 4. Don't neglect your form